tanu-khanuja/starwars_survey/README.md

    - **Character Familiarity**:
      - Mapped and categorized character familiarity into favorable, neutral, unfavorable, and review unavailable.
      - Visualized character familiarity using a stacked bar chart.
+   - **Character Popularity by Gender**:
+     - Analyzed character popularity separately for male and female respondents.
+     - Visualized the data using a stacked bar chart, showing the percentage share of favorable, neutral, and unfavorable responses by gender.

 ## Key Findings and Visualization